ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 ## A Tendency to Embrace Challenges

-## Persistence in the Face of Setbacks

-## Failing your way to Mastery
+## Persistence in the Face of Setbacks and Failing your way to Mastery

-An individual with a growth mindset sees that "Failure is Essential to Mastery".
+An individual with a growth mindset "Persists in the Face of Setbacks", and recognizes that "Failure is Essential to Mastery".

 (intro pause)